csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 OLAP systems allow an analyst to see a cross-tab on _item name_ and _color_ for a fixed value of _clothes size_, for example, large, instead of the sum across all sizes.
 Such an operation is referred to as **slicing**, since it can be thought of as viewing a slice of the data cube.
 The operation is sometimes called **dicing**, particularly when values for multiple dimensions are fixed.

-When a cross-tab is used to view a multidimensional cube, the values of dimension attributes that are not part of the cross-tab are shown above the cross- tab.
+When a cross-tab is used to view a multidimensional cube, the values of dimension attributes that are not part of the cross-tab are shown above the crosstab.
 The value of such an attribute can be **all**, as shown in Figure 5.17, indicating that data in the cross-tab are a summary over all values for the attribute.
-Slic- ing/dicing simply consists of selecting specific values for these attributes, which are then displayed on top of the cross-tab.
+Slicing/dicing simply consists of selecting specific values for these attributes, which are then displayed on top of the cross-tab.

 OLAP systems permit users to view data at any desired level of granularity.
 The operation of moving from finer-granularity data to a coarser granularity (by means of aggregation) is called a **rollup**.
 In our example, starting from the data cube on the _sales_ table, we got our example cross-tab by rolling up on the attribute _clothes size_.
 The opposite operation—that of moving from coarser-granularity data to finer-granularity data—is called a **drill down**.
 Clearly, finer-granularity data cannot be generated from coarse-granularity data; they must be generated either from the original data, or from even finer-granularity summary data.